This game has unused areas.

 Mettaton EX Battle Essay

 Mettaton EX has an "essay" question where you can type in text and have him comment on it.
 Unfortunately, typing "x" or "z" ends the essay unless CTRL is held down, leaving some words (in most playthroughs) untypable.
+This was corrected in the PlayStation 4, PlayStation Vita, and Nintendo Switch versions of the game, as they use an on-screen keyboard.

 The following words can't be triggered: